The '76 House: Revolutionary headquarters

 The '76 House was often used during the American Revolutionary War as a meeting place for local Patriots.
 For a few days in 1780, it served as the prison of the Revolution's most notorious spy, Major John André.
 When the Continental Army encamped in Tappan, the house was the headquarters for General Nathanael Greene.
 By this time, owner Casparus Mabie had built another house for his family on "very good upland" behind the '76 House on what is today called André Hill, where the spy was hanged after his trial in the Tappan Reformed Church.
 General George Washington did not attend the trial, nor did he "question" André, as some sources claim.
 In fact, Washington did not respond to the spy's request that he be shot as befitted a gentleman and an officer rather than hanged like a common criminal.

 As the war continued, Fort Lee in New Jersey and New York City were British strongholds, West Point was a Revolutionary stronghold, and Tappan became a front line in the conflict.
-George Washington made the nearby De Wint House his headquarters.
+George Washington made the nearby DeWint House his headquarters.
 Once again, despite local claims, there is no documentary evidence that he ever drank or ate at the '76 House.
 He brought his own chef to Tappan with him, Samuel Fraunces of Fraunces Tavern.
 Nor is there evidence that he met the British Commander Carleton at the '76 House at the end of the war.
 The dinner they had together in Tappan was at the De Wint House, prepared by Fraunces, and another aboard the H.M.S.
 Perseverance.